Projects per year

 Personal Statement

-I joined the School of Social Work and Social Policy in 2021 as a Chancellor's Fellow, having previously been a Lecturer in Criminology at the University of Stirling and been the Policy and Public Affairs Manager at the Howard League Scotland.
-I completed my PhD in Criminology at the University of Edinburgh in 2018.
+I joined Strathclyde in 2021 as a Chancellor's Fellow, having previously been the Policy and Public Affairs Manager at the Howard League Scotland a lecturer at the University of Stirling.
+I completed my PhD at the University of Edinburgh in 2017.
 During that time I was also a visiting Fulbright scholar at the Center for the Study of Law and Society at UC Berkeley.

-I am currently working on an ESRC New Investigator Grant funded study of Magdalene Laundries in Ireland, "Mass Decarceration: A critical social history'.
-With Dr Colette Barry (University of Ulster) I am undertaking a history of Irish prison officers, funded by the British Academy/Leverhulme small grant fund.
+I am currently leading an ESRC New Investigator Grant funded study of Magdalene Laundries in Ireland, "Mass Decarceration: A critical social history'.
+With Dr Colette Barry (UCD) I am also undertaking a history of Irish prison officers, funded by the British Academy/Leverhulme small grant fund.

 I welcome PhD applications concerned with penal culture and penal politics, comparative criminology, and the social history of punishment.